Suicide door: Modern use

-In 2003, the new Rolls-Royce Phantom car reintroduced independent rear-hinged doors in luxury vehicle applications.
-Other luxury models with rear-hinged doors include the Spyker D8 and the Rolls-Royce Phantom Drophead Coupe four-seat convertible.
-The most recent mass-produced model with such doors may be the Opel Meriva, followed by the Rolls-Royce Cullinan in 2018, and a few Chinese electric vehicles including the Singulato iS6 in 2018 and HiPhi X in 2020.
+In 2003, the new Rolls-Royce Phantom reintroduced independent rear-hinged doors in luxury vehicle applications, with the company continuing to use the design on subsequent models.
+Most recent mass-produced models with suicide doors have only used the design on the rear doors, such as the Opel Meriva in 2010, the Rolls-Royce Cullinan in 2018, and the HiPhi X in 2020.
 Lincoln announced that 80 limited-edition 2019 Continentals would be made with "coach" doors, marking the Continental's 80th anniversary.
 The 2020 Citroen Ami electric vehicle is unusual in having a suicide door for the driver but a conventional door for the passenger, as the doors are identical units that are not differentiated by side.

-In the early 2000s, rear-hinged rear doors that are held closed by the front doors, and cannot be opened until released by opening the front door on the same side (hinged at the front), have appeared on a number of vehicles.
-Such doors may be referred to as clamshell doors.
-Examples include extended-cab pickup trucks, the Saturn SC, Saturn Ion Quad Coupe, Honda Element, Toyota FJ Cruiser, BMW i3, Mini Cooper Clubman, Mazda RX-8, Mazda MX-30 and Fiat 500 3+1.

-Rear passenger rear-hinged doors had long been used on Austin FX4 London taxis; they were discontinued on their successors the TX1, TXII and TX4 but reintroduced in the 2018 LEVC TX.

-Several concept cars have featured rear-hinged doors, such as the Lincoln C, a hatchback with no B-pillar and rear-hinged doors at the rear, or the Carbon Motors Corporation E7, a police car with rear rear-hinged doors designed to aid officers getting handcuffed passengers in and out of the back seat.
-The Kia Naimo, an electric concept car, also has rear suicide doors.
+Many concept cars have featured rear-hinged doors, although they often do not end up on the subsequent production versions.
+Examples include the Lincoln C, a hatchback with no B-pillar and rear-hinged doors at the rear, and the Carbon Motors Corporation E7, a police car with rear rear-hinged doors designed to aid officers getting handcuffed passengers in and out of the back seat.

-Other car manufacturers which have produced models with suicide doors include Citroën, Lancia, Opel, Panhard, Rover, Saab, Saturn, Škoda, Studebaker, Ferrari, Mazda and Volkswagen.